and welcome to our German Word of the Day. This time, we will have a look at the meanings of:

 - There are cat hairs everywhere on my couch.

-I have to say though… this is not so much a translation of the word as it is a translation of the vibe and it doesn’t work all the time.
+I have to say though… everywhere is not so much a translation of the word as it is a translation of the vibe and it doesn’t work all the time.

-- In letzer Zeit hatte ich lauter gute Idee.
+- Ich hab in letzter Zeit lauter gute Idee.

 - I am having good ideas recently everywhere.

-This doesn’t make sense or at least it doesn’t mean the same as the German sentence… here a lot, only or so many are adequat translations.
+Here, using everywhere as a translation doesn’t make sense or at least it doesn’t mean the same as the German sentence… here a lot, only or so many are adequate translations.